fairy-root/youtube-to-m3u/README.md

 ## Configuration

-1. Rename `settings.ini.example` to `settings.ini`.
-2. Open `settings.ini` and replace `Telegram_Bot_Token` with your actual Telegram Bot Token obtained from BotFather.
+1. Open `settings.ini` and replace `Telegram_Bot_Token` with your actual Telegram Bot Token obtained from BotFather.

 ## Usage